ALICE HOFFMANN-FULLER, diversifying curatorial & art practices by cross-disciplinarity, activism & community expertise

 This is where I’m coming from and what drives me personally.
 My concepts orbit around the need to hide my work whilst being aware that it needs to be seen to achieve its purpose, questioning themes around “does art exist without a viewer”.
 It’s a constant personal dichotomy.

 I have a deep interest in identity and ownership brought about by a history of family and personal discrimination and persecution.
 My great grandfather Eugen Hoffmann was one of the Degenerate artists “exhibited” (humiliated) in the Entartete Kunst shows “curated” by the Nazis prior to WW2.
 His work was held up and ridiculed, and many pieces were confiscated, hidden and destroyed, not solely for their content but because of his political, artistic and religious identity.
-He was an active communist, spoke politically through his work and came from a Jewish background.
+He was an active communist, and spoke politically through his work with a Jewish background (having a Jewish name and a Jewish wife).
 We originate from the Black Forest area, known then as Bohemia, then to Dresden, then as political refugees to the UK.
-With a further 2 generations of artists before me, as well as a creative mother, I’m the sum of all of this plus my own personal journey, which I’m very private about.
+With a further 2 generations of artists before me, including a creative mother and father, I’m the sum of all of this plus my own personal journey, which I’m very private about.

 It’s inspired by this almost genetic reaction to persecution for identity and political association.
 It is a contrived artistic conceptual statement, but then also a personal hang-up and detachment from the discomfort associated with gained acknowledgement and respect.
 In other words, I don’t handle praise well.
 However, I have no fear of public admittance of struggle, funnily, and an almost fatal abhorrence of systemic hierarchy and the language of perceived status, and I have a great need to support and nurture those that would be ignored or shut down.
 This is what inspires me.
 It’s not your conventional artistic journey, and I’m proud of that.
 I’m not likely to self-promote, reference, or be defined, I’m afraid.
 I like the audience to be unfamiliar with my work!
 It gives me the freedom to change at will.
 I’m aware that I’m obfuscating here… I much prefer to write about others.